 The City of Whittlesea welcomes and values the many international students from all over the world who contribute so much to our community.
-We celebrate the vibrancy and diversity that comes with a thriving international student community, as well as acknowledging the benefits for our educational institutions as well as our local economy.
-The below information has been collated to provide easy access to support and information for students.
+We celebrate the vibrancy and diversity that comes with a thriving international student community, as well as acknowledging the benefits for our educational institutions as well as our local economy and culture.
+The below information has been collated to provide easy access to support and to provide current and relevant information for international students.

 Sign up for Melbourne’s North Job Link which can connect you to opportunities in Melbourne’s North – live local, work local, employ local.